racaro/inventary_sales_manager/README.md

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 See https://creativecommons.org/licenses/by-nc/4.0/ for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## Support

-For support, contact raulcarrasco9797@gmail.com.
+If you encounter any issues or have questions about this project, please open an issue on the GitHub repository or contact the maintainers.